jin10086/eosdau/READMEEN.md

-## Welcome to the EOS Brush Day Service
+## Welcome to the EOS&TRX&ETH Brush Day Service

 We can help you provide long-term, stable day activities.